nokyinlim/personal/project-outline.md

 - Browser compatibility testing (Chrome, Firefox, Safari)
 - Mobile device testing for responsive design
 - Performance testing for data-heavy operations

-## Conclusion

-This personal dashboard project combines productivity tools, academic resources, and utilities into a cohesive, user-friendly interface.
-By following this implementation plan, you can build a useful tool that enhances your workflow and helps you stay organized.

-The modular approach allows for incremental development, focusing on the most valuable features first while establishing a foundation that can be expanded over time with additional functionality.